Thursday, July 9, 2026

 “Śāriputra, just as I now praise the inconceivable virtue of other Buddhas, they also praise my inconceivable virtue, saying, ‘Śākyamuni Buddha, you have accomplished an extremely difficult and unprecedented task.
 In this Sahā world, during the evil period of the five defilements – those of time, views, passions, sentient beings, and lifespan – you have attained highest, perfect Enlightenment and, for the sake of sentient beings, have delivered this teaching which is the most difficult in the world to accept in faith.’

 “Śāriputra, you must realize that I have accomplished this difficult task during the period of the five defilements.
-That is to say, having attained highest, perfect Enlightenment, I have for the sake of the world delivered this teaching, which is so hard for [people] to accept in faith.
+That is to say, having attained highest, perfect Enlightenment, I have for the sake of the world delivered this teaching, which is so hard for people to accept in faith.
 This is indeed an extremely difficult task.”[1]

 According to Shinran Shonin’s interpretation, the reason for Shakyamuni Buddha’s coming to this world was to teach about the unconditional salvation offered by Amida[2].
-As He taught the story of Amida and His 48 Vows (among which the 18th/Primal Vow is the most important) in the Larger Sutra, that discourse is Shakyamuni’s true reason for His appearance in human form[3]:
+As He taught the story of Amida and His 48 Vows (among which the 18th/Primal Vow is the most important) in the Larger Sutra, that discourse too, is Shakyamuni’s true reason for His appearance in human form[3]:

 “The Larger Sutra reveals the true teaching.
 It is indeed the right exposition for which the Tathagata (Buddha) appeared in the world, the wondrous scripture rare and most excellent, the conclusive and ultimate exposition of the One Vehicle, the precious words disclosing perfect, instantaneous fulfilment[4], the sincere words praised by all the Buddhas throughout the ten quarters, the true teaching in consummate readiness for the beings of this day.
 Let this be known.”[5]